jsGanttImproved/jsgantt-improved/README.md

 * Use `npm run test` with e2e tests.
 * Or use `npm run watch:test` to keep watching the tests

+For new release:
+* Increment the version number on package.json
+* Run `npm run publishnpm`

 Or help us donating...